Ozanimod

 In healthy subjects, a single dose of ozanimod 0.23 mg with steady state propranolol long acting 80 mg once daily or diltiazem 240 mg once daily did not result in any additional clinically meaningful changes in HR and PR interval compared to either propranolol or diltiazem alone.
 Caution should be applied when ozanimod is initiated in patients receiving treatment with a beta-blocker or a calciumchannel blocker.
 Patients on other bradycardic medicinal products and on antiarrhythmic medicinal products (which have been associated with cases of torsades de pointes in patients with bradycardia) have not been studied with ozanimod.

-Antineoplastic, immunomodulatory or non-corticosteroid immunosuppressive therapies
+Anti-neoplastic, immunomodulatory or non-corticosteroid immunosuppressive therapies

 Anti-neoplastic, immunomodulatory or non-corticosteroid immunosuppressive therapies should not be coadministered due to the risk of additive immune system effects.

-In MS clinical studies, patients who received ozanimod were not to receive concomitant antineoplastic, non-corticosteroid immunosuppressive, or immune-modulating therapies used for treatment of MS. Concomitant use of ozanimod with any of these therapies would be expected to increase the risk of immunosuppression.
-When switching to ozanimod from immunosuppressive medicinal products, the half-life and mode of action must be considered to avoid an additive immune effect whilst at the same time minimizing the risk of disease reactivation.
-Ozanimod can generally be started immediately after discontinuation of interferon (IFN).
+In MS and UC clinical studies, patients who received ozanimod were not to receive concomitant antineoplastic, non-corticosteroid immunosuppressive (e.g. azathioprine and 6-mercaptopurine in UC), or immune-modulating therapies used for treatment of MS and UC.
+Concomitant use of ozanimod with any of these therapies would be expected to increase the risk of immunosuppression and should be avoided.

 Since there is a potential risk of malignant skin growths, patients treated with ozanimod should be cautioned against exposure to sunlight without protection.
 These patients should not receive concomitant phototherapy with UV-B-radiation or PUVA-photochemotherapy.

-Pulmonary fibrosis, chronic obstructive pulmonary disease
+Severe respiratory disease, pulmonary fibrosis, chronic obstructive pulmonary disease

 Ozanimod should be used with caution in patients with severe respiratory disease, pulmonary fibrosis and chronic obstructive pulmonary disease.